Assertions

 Assert::matchFile (string $file, $actual, ?string $description=null)

-The assertion is identical to Assert::match() but the pattern is loaded from $file.
-It is useful for very long strings testing.
-Test file stands readable.
+This assertion is identical to Assert::match(), but the pattern is loaded from the file $file.
+This is useful for testing very long strings.
+The test file remains clear.

 Assert::fail (string $message, $actual=null, $expected=null)

 This assertion always fails.
-It is just handy.
-We can optionally pass expected and actual values.
+Sometimes it's just useful.
+Optionally, we can specify the expected and actual value.

 Expectations

-If we want to compare more complex structures with non-constant elements, the above assertions may not be sufficient.
-For example, we test a method that creates a new user and returns its attributes as an array.
-We do not know the password hash value, but we do know that it must be a hexadecimal string.
-And the only thing we know about the next element is that it must be an object DateTime.
+When we want to compare more complex structures with non-constant elements, the assertions mentioned above may not be sufficient.
+For example, we are testing a method that creates a new user and returns its attributes as an array.
+We do not know the value of the password hash, but we know that it must be a hexadecimal string.
+And about the next element, we only know that it must be an object DateTime.

-In these cases, we can use the Tester\Expect inside the $expected parameter of the Assert::equal() and Assert::notEqual() methods, which can be used to easily describe the structure.
+In these situations, we can use Tester\Expect inside the $expected parameter of the Assert::equal() and Assert::notEqual() methods, using which the structure can be easily described.

 use Tester\Expect;